NoorMohammadTalukder/Digital_Clock/README.md

 # About

-This simple digital clock application using html,css and js
+This simple digital clock application using html,css and js build for assignment purpose

 ## Installation

 Just clone the repository and open the index.html file in your browser.

 ## Description of project